Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Methodology

 \subsection{Graph Transformer as a backbone for OOD tasks}

 We hypothesize that a \ac{GT} possesses stronger generalization abilities than \ac{MPNNs}, potentially leading to improved OOD performance.

 There are several reasons in favor of \ac{GT}.
-1) \textit{Global context modeling} is crucial for large graphs and tasks where the predicted label is casual to the entire or a large portion of the graph, as message-passing is computationally feasible only for two or three hops.
-2) \textit{Multi-head attention (MHA) with flexible receptive field}, which allows focusing on relevant graph parts, while ignoring irrelevant ones.
+First, \textit{global context modeling} is crucial for large graphs and tasks where the predicted label is casual to the entire or a large portion of the graph, as message-passing is computationally feasible only for two or three hops.
+Second, \textit{multi-head attention (MHA) with flexible receptive field}, which allows focusing on relevant graph parts, while ignoring irrelevant ones.
 Even though the MPNN variant, graph attention networks \cite{velivckovic2017graph}, may also be thought to possess those abilities, keep in mind that it only has a local receptive field.
-3) \textit{MPNN's over-smoothing and over-squashing} can lead to information loss, compromise substructural integrity for larger diameter substructures, and insufficient edge information extraction. \ac{GT} mitigate these issues by aggregating information over all nodes in a graph, avoiding local structure bias and ensuring accurate node-edge relationships.
-4) As shown by \cite{kreuzer2021rethinking}, \ac{GT} are more \textit{expressive} than \ac{MPNNs} bounded by 1-WL, because they can approximate any function using precomputed positional encodings based on the eigen decomposition of the graph Laplacian (universal approximation theorem \cite{cybenko1989approximation, hornik1991approximation}.)
+Third, \textit{MPNN's over-smoothing and over-squashing} can lead to information loss, compromise substructural integrity for larger diameter substructures, and insufficient edge information extraction. \ac{GT} mitigate these issues by aggregating information over all nodes in a graph, avoiding local structure bias and ensuring accurate node-edge relationships.
+Fourth, as shown by \cite{kreuzer2021rethinking}, \ac{GT} are more \textit{expressive} than \ac{MPNNs} bounded by 1-WL, because they can approximate any function using precomputed positional encodings based on the eigen decomposition of the graph Laplacian (universal approximation theorem \cite{cybenko1989approximation, hornik1991approximation}.)

 \ac{GT}, while offering advantages in certain scenarios, might not always be the best choice for OOD tasks compared to \ac{MPNNs} for several reasons.
-1) The \textit{over-globalizing problem} \cite{xing2024less} in \ac{GT} arises when nearby nodes hold most useful information.
+First, the \textit{over-globalizing problem} \cite{xing2024less} in \ac{GT} arises when nearby nodes hold most useful information.
 In such cases, local pattern modeling is crucial, while attention may overemphasize distant nodes (though \ac{GPS}, with its hybrid global-local modeling, may address this).
-2) The attention mechanism requires \textit{significant computational resources}, particularly when dealing with large graphs (though it's a well-studied topic with some "sparse" solutions).
-3) \textit{Virtual nodes} \cite{gilmer2017neural} for message-passing might be a simple alternative, facilitating global information exchange.
+Second, the attention mechanism requires \textit{significant computational resources}, particularly when dealing with large graphs, though various “sparse” approaches have been proposed to mitigate this cost \cite{tay2022efficienttransformerssurvey}).
+Third, \textit{virtual nodes} \cite{gilmer2017neural} for message-passing might be a simple alternative, facilitating global information exchange.
 The above advantages and limitations of GT have been studied in the \ac{i.i.d} context, but lack an in-depth evaluation for \ac{OOD}.